 |AFD232||Design II: Manufacturing Meaning||3|

 |XXXXXX||General Education Option||3|

-Graduating from the Arts Fundamentals program is not a guarantee of acceptance into any other school of Creative Arts and Animation diploma programs.
+Completion of the Arts Fundamentals program is not a guarantee of acceptance into any other School of Creative Arts and Animation diploma programs.

 |For more information, please visit: http://sca.senecac.on.ca.|